Sara Negrette serves as the Director of Fitness and Wellness, where she oversees fitness programming at the Dodge Fitness Center.

 Negrette is certified by the American Council on Exercise (ACE) as a Personal Trainer since 2001.

-During her time at Ole Miss, Raxter accumulated a variety of experience in recreational management as she served in three in different capacities including as an Adjunct Professor, Coordinator of Aquatics and Graduate Assistant in Aquatics.
+Prior to coming to Columbia, Raxter was at the University of Mississippi.
+During her time at Ole Miss, Raxter accumulated a variety of experience in recreational management as she served in three in different capacities including as an Adjunct Professor, Coordinator of Aquatics, and Graduate Assistant in Aquatics.
 At the end of her time at Ole Miss, the Student Affairs Department awarded Raxter with an “1848 pin,” which is a university award that recognizes her service going above and beyond for the student and university community.
-She also worked four years as a Club Sport Program Assistant as an undergrad at Michigan.
+She also worked four years as a Club Sport Program Assistant as an undergrad at the University of Michigan.

-A Warren, Mich. native, Raxter earned a bachelor of arts degree in Biopsychology Cognition and Neuroscience from the University of Michigan in 2016.
-She went on to earn an M.S. in Health, Sport and Recreation Management from the University of Mississippi in 2018.
-She was also heavily involved on campus at both Ole Miss and Michigan in recreational-related activities.
+A Warren, Michigan native, Raxter earned a bachelor of arts degree in Biopsychology Cognition and Neuroscience from the University of Michigan in 2016.
+She went on to earn an M.S. in Sport and Recreation Administration from the University of Mississippi in 2018.
+She was also heavily involved on campus at both Ole Miss and Michigan in recreational and student affairs clubs and organizations.
+She is an active member of NIRSA, Leaders in Collegiate Recreation.

 Lauren Dudziak was named Columbia University’s Coordinator of Intramurals, Club Sports and Camps in July 2017.